CyclotronResearchCentre/BIDSme_containerisation/deploy/READme.md

 ```

 > This is the default recommended structure.
-> However, ot can be adjusted to your needs - just ensure you update the paths and logic accordingly in the `init_bidsme_lab.py` script, which loads these files when launching JupyterLab.
+> Just make sure to reflect those changes in the `init_bidsme_lab.py` script which dynamically loads the required files during container startup (especially in JupyterLab mode).

 ## Building & Launch with Docker Compose (Recommended)
 1. **Clone this repository**: